IV. Laws that Govern Charitable Trusts

 Registration of Charitable Trusts

 Unless exempt, a charitable trust must register with the Attorney General’s Office if it has gross assets of $25,000 or more at any time during the year.(61) A charitable trust must register within three months of receiving gross assets worth $25,000 or more.
-A charitable trust must also include with its Initial Registration Form a copy of its articles of organization—or the instrument that created the charitable trust, if different—including any amendments.
+A charitable trust must also include with its Initial Registration Form a copy of its articles of incorporation—or the instrument that created the charitable trust, if different—including any amendments.
 A charitable trust must also pay a $25 fee when initially registering.(62)

 Exemptions from Registration